 In 1797 James Rogers and Ebenezer Temple of Bowdoin paid the Selectmen of Bowdoinham $2,000.00 for the privilege of building a road from Bowdoinham’s Cathance landing to the Bowdoin line.
 This road gave Bowdoin residents access to the Kennebec River and hence to the world, opening up possibilities for trade and travel.

 Also in 1837, John Ridley was sworn in as Pound keeper for the ensuing year.
 Three people were licensed as Innkeepers to retail spirituous liquors, and four gentlemen were licensed to maintain retail stores, presumably with spirituous liquors as a sideline.
-Small wonder that the 1838 town meeting voted that all ardent spirits be removed from the town house — forcefully, if need by, by Johnson Jacques, Esq.
+Small wonder that the 1838 town meeting voted that all ardent spirits be removed from the townhouse — forcefully, if need be, by Johnson Jacques, Esq.

 Then came the Civil War, World War I, and World War II.
 Life looked easier, richer, and more exciting in the towns and cities with their factories and job opportunities.
-As the famous World War I song said, “How Are You Going to Keep Them Down on the Farm After They’ve Seen Paree?”.
+As the famous World War 1 song said, “How Are You Going to Keep Them Down on the Farm After They’ve Seen Paree?”.
 By 1870 the population had dropped to 1,345; in 1880 to 1,361; in 1903 to 940; with an all-time low in 1940 of only 466 Bowdoin residents.